hpcleuven/VscDocumentation/source/accounts/authentication.rst

       Non-managed laptops
          There are several possibilities to connect to the KU Leuven VSC clusters:
-             *  Certificate only connection is possible from the VSC network (_i.e._ other VSC clusters)
+             *  Exception for connections from within VSC network (_i.e._ other VSC clusters) - certificate is sufficient
-             *  Certificate and firewall will be necessary for all other cases: connecting from VPN B zone, from other VSC universities, from other Belgian IP addresses and from abroad
+             *  From all locations (connecting from VPN B zone, from other VSC universities, from other Belgian IP addresses and from abroad) : open the firewall access (https://firewall.vscentrum.be) and request a certificate.

 .. tab-item:: UAntwerpen
       :sync: ua

       All VSC clusters are behind a firewall, which is configured by default to block all traffic from abroad.